 Why does the APK file indicate that the application is not installed?

 This is probably the most frequent cause of the App Not Installed issue that consumers encounter.
-The downloaded apk file itself is corrupt, which is why.
+The downloaded APK file itself is corrupt, which is why.

 Why won’t the APK file open?

-You might need to grant a particular programme, such Chrome, permission to install unofficial APK files depending on your device.
+You might need to grant a particular program, such as Chrome, permission to install unofficial APK files depending on your device.
 Alternatively, if you see it, enable Install from Unknown Sources or Unknown Apps.
 Try looking for the file using a file manager such as Astro File Manager or ES File Explorer File Manager if it won’t open.